Sleeping Dogs (1977 film): Critical response

 Roger Ebert gave the film 3 out of 4 stars in his Chicago Sun-Times review: "Roger Donaldson's Sleeping Dogs, from New Zealand, is a very well made and acted movie...
 The movie resembles Z and The Battle of Algiers in the way it combines ideology with fiercely-paced action."
 The film also received a positive review from Janet Maslin in The New York Times: "Roger Donaldson's sharp, suspenseful direction does wonders for the material.
 What it lacks in originality, Sleeping Dogs makes up in intensity and conviction...Mr.
 Neill remains appealing and believable, even when the film takes its most improbable turns."

+Legacy

+The riot scenes in which police with batons and shields beat back protestors was closely mirrored by the actions of police and protestors four years later during the 1981 Springbok tour in New Zealand, which sparked anti-apartheid protests.